 The CCS asks that vocabulary, academic language, is not learned through memorized lists, but rather through conversation, discussion, and debate.
-Again, persuasion appears even in the Speaking and Listening standards.
+Again, argument appears even in the Speaking and Listening standards.

 The CCS asks that students collaborate and give peer reviews, critique being another form of argumentation, before having their writing assessed independently.

-The CCS asks that persuasive writing rear its head in many subjects.
+The CCS asks that argument writing rear its head in many subjects.

-Here are three mini-lessons that could perhaps help to prioritize a persuasive PD session between teachers:
+Here are three mini-lessons that could perhaps help to prioritize a workshop on argumentation for teachers: